laruss/imagesUtils/readme.md

 - [x] add response with info about processed method
 - [x] fix core settings to transfer them from web server
 - [x] add methods dropdowns to web interface (front)
-- [ ] method for searching for duplicates and similar images
+- [x] method for searching for duplicates and similar images
+- [ ] add backend tests
+- [ ] add frontend tests
 - [ ] validate data forms before sending to server (front)
 - [ ] use Celery for long tasks (all images methods)
 - [ ] add docker support